-Generally, Client accounts are reviewed as needed depending on factors such as cash flows in or out of the account, changes in Client objectives or restrictions, and changing market conditions.
+Generally, Client accounts are reviewed as needed depending on factors such as cash flows in or out of the account, changes in Client objectives or restrictions, tax loss harvesting, and changing market conditions.

 13. C. Content and Frequency of Reports